By, Terra Rivers, Managing Editor, and Andrew Blanton, Corridor News Contributor

 The Second Step — Mobile Desalination/Drinking Water System

-According to the Railroad Commission of Texas, the primary reason operators don’t recycle is because it is too costly.
+According to the Railroad Commission of Texas, operators don’t recycle because it is too costly.
 Operators are required to transport their wastewater to SWD’s (saltwater disposal facilities.)

 Saltwater Disposal facilities cost millions to build and run.
 The facilities have to employ their own scientists and engineers to run the systems.
 The Texas Railroad Commission requires special certifications for SWDs to operate, which takes months to get.

 However, in March 2013, new rules were adopted by the commission in the hopes to foster more recycling efforts.
-The adopted changes allow Texas operators to recycle fluid on their own leases without a recycling permit, according to the Railroad Commission’s website.
+According to the Railroad Commission’s website, the adopted changes allow Texas operators to recycle fluid on their own leases without a recycling permit.

 “What we set out to do is basically make something, number one, that was mobile; number two, that did enough volume to make a difference and, number three, was something simple that I could train someone to run in two days,” Layman said.

 “The system is designed with the intention of making clean brine for drilling and fracking,” Layman said.
-“Now that phase one of the filtering system is completed and field tested with successful labs; we are moving into the desalinization phase to take it one step further.
-You can go from dirty saltwater to fresh clean drinking water.”
+“Now that phase one of the filtering systems is completed and field-tested with successful labs; we are moving into the desalinization phase to take it one step further.
+You can go from dirty salt water to fresh, clean drinking water.”